Fiber Cement Market Size and Share

 |---|---|---|---|

-| Rapid Urbanisation and Residential Construction Rebound in Asia-Pacific | +1.2% | Asia-Pacific core, spillover to MEA | Medium term (2-4 years) |
+| Stringent fire and acoustic performance codes | +1.2% | North America, Australia, EU | Medium term (2-4 years) |

-| Lifecycle Cost Advantage Over Wood and Vinyl Siding | +0.6% | Global | Long term (≥ 4 years) |
+| Lifecycle cost advantage vs. wood and vinyl | +0.9% | North America, Europe, developed Asia-Pacific | Long term (≥ 4 years) |

-| Carbon-Negative Cement Formulations Using Cellulose Nanofibers | +0.3% | Global, early adoption in developed markets | Long term (≥ 4 years) |
+| Carbon-negative cement with nanofibres | +0.6% | Global early adoption in EU and North America | Long term (≥ 4 years) |

 | Source: Mordor Intelligence | |||

-Stringent Fire and Acoustic-Performance Building Codes
+Stringent Fire and Acoustic Performance Building Codes

 Lifecycle Cost Advantage Over Wood and Vinyl Siding

-Adoption of Panelized Prefab Façades in Mid-Rise Buildings
+Panelized Prefab Façades Uptake in Mid-Rise Buildings

 Restraints Impact Analysis